SaAkSin/ngx-dropzone-wrapper/example/README.md

-# Example app for the angular2-dropzone-wrapper
+# Example app for the saaksin-ngx-dropzone-wrapper